JensenDaly122/Minecraft_Sapphire_Mod/README.txt

 Added the following:

 - Sapphire
-- Raw sapphire
+- Raw Sapphire
-- Sapphire block
+- Sapphire Block
-- Raw sapphire block
+- Raw Sapphire Block
+- Custom Creative Mode Tab

 Implemented crafting fully available for blocks and can be smelted in furnaces.